-Since its creation in 2014 just ahead of the COP21 in Paris, Art of Change 21 has played a key role during COP Climate, Conference of the Parties to the United Nations Framework Convention on Climate Change.
-The association proudly organizes events under the COP banner.
+Since its creation in 2014 just ahead of the COP21 in Paris, Art of Change 21 has played a key role during COP Climate (Conference of the Parties to the United Nations Framework Convention on Climate Change).
+The non-profit organisation proudly organizes events under the COP banner.

 Art of Change 21 highlighted the major role of artists in the ecological transition, mobilized the youth, and created a dialogue between art, technology, innovation and climate during COP26.
 Art of Change 21’s artistic program included:

 - Two strong artistic actions by internationally renowned and ecologically-focused contemporary artists, John Gerrard and Lucy Orta, were at the heart of this program.

 - On November 5 and 6, Irish artist John Gerrard exhibited the work Flare(Oceania), 2021 by the South facade of the University of Glasgow, in partnership with Art of Change 21.
 This monumental work, a digital simulation, was specially designed for COP26.
 The showing was complemented by a Round Table Discussion November 6th at the Hunterian Art Gallery.